 Black men had a strong presence in the Wild West

 You’d be hard-pressed to find much diversity in old-time Western films; however, according to Smithsonian Magazine, one in four cowboys was Black.
-In fact, it’s believed that the fictional character of The Lone Ranger was based on was Bass Reeves.
-Reeves was born into slavery but he fled westward during the Civil War.
-In time, Reeves became a Deputy U.S. Marshal.
-Find out some more legendary figures you never knew were inspired by real historical people.
+In fact, it’s believed that the fictional character of the Lone Ranger was based on Bass Reeves.
+Reeves was born into slavery, but he fled westward during the Civil War.
+In time, he became a Deputy U.S. Marshal.
+Find out about more legendary figures who were inspired by real historical people.

 Betty Boop was inspired by a Black jazz singer